learnyst/react-native-pdf/README.md

 * drag and zoom
 * double tap for zoom
 * support password protected pdf
+* jump to a specific page in the pdf

 ### Supported versions - React Native / react-native-pdf